jared-nishikawa/kaggle-plant_seedlings/README.md

 Then I can convert the resized pictures to a feature vector of 1024 (32*32) pixels of either black (0) or white (1).

-For the neural network, I used a model of:
+For the neural network, I used Python's keras.
+My model consisted of:
 - A convolutional layer
 - A pooling layer
 - A flattening layer